redhat-developer/yaml-language-server/README.md

 ### CI

-We use a GitHub Action to publish each change in the `master` branch to [npm registry](https://www.npmjs.com/package/yaml-language-server) with the `next` tag.
+We use a GitHub Action to publish each change in the `main` branch to [npm registry](https://www.npmjs.com/package/yaml-language-server) with the `next` tag.
 You may use the `next` version to adopt the latest changes into your project.